Press - Cultural References -

 Sponsor (2007)

-- One of the characters in Die Hard with a Sponsor is a spoof of Snake Plissken.
+- One of the characters is a spoof of Snake Plissken.

 - The Middleman's and Wendy's aliases are Russell and Van Cleef: two of the main